remance/Masendor/readme.md

 ## Compile

 To compile the source code into an executable program, recommend using pyinstaller and `main.spec`. <br>
-The `main.spec` compile only `main.py`, so you will need to copy gamescript, data, profile folder manually to the dist folder after.
-Additionally, the spec file also include animation maker, but you will also need to copy animation maker folder to the dist folder to make it functional.

 Check the [`requirements.txt`](requirements.txt) file for dependency requirements if running with the python source code.<br>